A retrospective of Game of Thrones’s Season 5 Jon Snow/Wall plotline

 Then Sam wants to get Jon to ask Roose Bolton for men, and Jon throws a miniature shit-fit (he’s totally not the type of guy who would write to the Lannister king asking for help because a “paper-shield” is better than no shield).
 Thankfully, Sam reminds him of his vows and duties because it’s bizarro world and Jon needed to be told that.

 Then Meli-sans-bra pops in to live up to her name.
 But don’t worry: it was totally earned.
 She first asks Jon to ride south to Winterhell with her and Stan (she really thought this was a possibility?).
-When he’s like, “nah” she’s like, “but this is life against death.”
+When he rejects her, she says, “but this is life against death.”
 No, sweetie, this is literally life against life.
-Then she walks over to Jonny like the predatory fuck she is and goes “let me show you what we’re fighting for” and disrobes.
+She walks over to Jonny like the predatory fuck she is and goes “let me show you what we’re fighting for” while disrobing.
 Is this literally the war for Meli-sans-bra’s boobs, because if not then she should probably put those things away.

-She then sits on his cock and, like, implies that she and Jonny Cardboard would make a cute shadow baby together, but he’s all, “sorry I’m still into Ygritte” (the only reason that seems to stick actually).
+She sits on his cock and sort of implies that she and Jonny Cardboard would make a cute shadow baby together, but he’s all, “sorry I’m still into Ygritte” (the only reason that seems to stick actually).
 Then she vomits out a book line, which in this context makes the least amount of sense possible.
 See also: Ramsay’s “a feast for the crows.”

 Shireen the book snob shows up and is bored.
 WE KNOW Shireen!
 We’re really sorry D&D didn’t script in the tension with the Queensmen and the Night’s Watch and Jon’s political machinations and GRRM trolling the New York Giants and Val and the Karstark kerfuffle and…we could keep going here.